zlaxx24/TempiniApp/README.md

-# Tempini React App
+# Tempini App

-In this project, you can watch live weather from all around the world with a simple click.
+In this JSX React project, you can watch live weather from all around the world with a simple click.

 ## OpenWeatherMap